andrey-mokhov/graphql-php/docs/en/spiral/abstract-interface-type.md

 # Abstract class AbstractInterfaceType

-The abstract class `Andi\GraphQL\Type\AbstractInterfaceType` allows you to define GraphQL interface types without the need to implement methods of additional interfaces.
+The abstract class `Andi\GraphQL\Type\AbstractInterfaceType` allows you to define GraphQL InterfaceType without the need to implement methods of additional interfaces.
 Most interfaces are already implemented in an abstract class, you just need to set the values ​​of its properties to determine the result of the implemented methods.